top of page

 The scrapbooks on this page are organized by month.
 Scroll down and click each scrapbook for additional pictures and information.

-Note: The scrapbooks are not meant to tell the entire story in a definitive manner but simply display pieces of the overall story.
-100 percent accuracy is difficult to attain: division and brigade level reports do not contain details regarding the daily operations of the battalion (nor do articles); reports may have omissions and errors; soldiers who were at the same battle/event often remember things differently due to position, perspective, line of sight, fatigue and stress; memories have sometimes faded; and in 1968 the battalion was a rapid response force with elements often operating in different areas.
-The more information we obtain, the more accurate we can become.
+Note: The scrapbooks are not meant to tell the entire history but simply display pieces of the overall story.
+100 percent accuracy is difficult to attain: division and brigade level reports do not contain details regarding the daily operations of the battalion (nor do articles); reports may have omissions and errors; soldiers who were at the same battle/event often remember things differently due to position, perspective, line of sight, fatigue and stress; and memories have often faded.
+With more information we become more accurate.

 January 1971